 Quick Facts:

-• Average Rent (One-bedroom): $2,750
+• Average Rent (one-bedroom): $2,750

-• Average Home Value: $1.1M
+• Average Home Value: $1.1 million

 North Bethesda, MD